AkshayRathod22/Customer-Shopping-Behavior-Analysis/README.md

 The dataset used in this project is **not publicly shared** due to data privacy and credential restrictions.

 ## Key Insights
-- Female customers contribute higher revenue
+- Female customers contribute higher revenue and quantity
-- Age group 55+ shows highest purchasing power
+- 55+ age group has the highest purchasing power
-- Clothing is the top revenue-generating category
+- Clothing is the top-performing category
-- Cash is the most preferred payment method
+- Cash is the most used payment method

 ## Author
 Akshay Rathod
+LinkedIn: <www.linkedin.com/in/akshay-rathod-aba95a270>